Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Two Notions of Uncertainty

-For the edit model, we chose to highlight characters that were edited by at least 4 out of 6 of the participants, resulting in a total of 203 highlighted characters across the three coding tasks.
-The amount of text highlighted was not too sensitive to this choice; moving to 3 out of 6 would not have changed the highlights at all for two of the three coding tasks, while the highlights in the third coding task would change for only one token.
+Specifically, for the edit model, we chose to highlight tokens that were edited by at least 4 of 6 participants, resulting in a total of 203 highlighted characters across the three tasks.
+The amount of text highlighted was not too sensitive to this choice; lowering the threshold to 3 participants would yield identical highlights for two tasks, and differ only by a single token in the third.